sdrdeepaido/aidosdr-fw/README.md

 ## Update Flash by DFU

-DFU mode is available for AidoSDR, you can update the flash through DFU mode.
+DFU mode is available for AidoSDR and aidosdr_A1, you can update the flash through DFU mode.
 Set the jumper to Flash Boot mode.
 After the device is powered on, press the DFU button, you will see both LED indicators in the device turn green, and now you can update the flash.
 You need to go to the build folder first, and then plug the Micro USB into the OTG port.
 Then, run the following command.

 ```sh
 sudo dfu-util -a firmware.dfu -D ./AidoSDR.dfu